Course Outline

 Foundations of Ethics in Autonomous Systems

-• Defining autonomy in artificial intelligence (AI) systems
+• Defining autonomy within artificial intelligence (AI) systems

-• Key ethical theories applied to machine behavior
+• Application of key ethical theories to machine behavior

 Societal Risks and High-Stakes Use Cases

-• Autonomous agents in public safety, health, and defense sectors
+• Deployment of autonomous agents in public safety, health care, and defense for government operations

-• Human-AI collaboration and the boundaries of trust
+• Collaboration between humans and AI systems and the boundaries of trust

-• Scenarios of unintended consequences and risk amplification in critical applications
+• Scenarios of unintended consequences and risk amplification in high-stakes environments

 Legal and Regulatory Landscape

-• Overview of AI legislation and policy trends (EU AI Act, NIST, OECD)
+• Overview of AI legislation and policy trends, including the EU AI Act, NIST guidelines, and OECD recommendations for government use

-• Accountability, liability, and the legal personhood of AI agents for government use
+• Accountability, liability, and the legal status of AI agents

 Explainability and Decision Transparency